-Pursuant to the Freed Employment Agreement, upon the termination of Mr. Freed's employment with the Company without "cause" or by Mr. Freed for "good reason" (each as defined in the Freed Employment Agreement), subject to his execution and non-revocation of a general release of claims against the Company, Mr. Freed will be entitled, in addition to any accrued amounts, to (i) continuation of his annual base salary for twelve (12) months following the date of the termination of Mr. Freed's employment with the Company (such twelve (12)-month period, the "Freed Severance Period") (provided that, if Mr. Freed is terminated within twelve (12) months of a "change in control" (as such term is defined in the Incentive Plan) that occurs after January 1, 2022, Mr. Freed will receive an amount equal to one (1) times the sum of his base salary and target bonus), (ii) a pro-rata portion of Mr. Freed's annual incentive bonus for the fiscal year in which the termination of his employment occurs, payable at the same time as such payment would otherwise have been made to Mr. Freed had his employment not been terminated, and (iii) continued payment by the Company for the Freed Severance Period or, if earlier, until the date on which Mr. Freed commences employment with and becomes eligible for health care benefits from a new employer, of the premiums associated with group health continuation coverage premiums for Mr. Freed and his dependents under COBRA.
+Pursuant to the Freed Employment Agreement, upon the termination of Mr. Freed's employment with the Company without "cause" or by Mr. Freed for "good reason" (each as defined in the Freed Employment Agreement), subject to his execution and non-revocation of a general release of claims against the Company, Mr. Freed will be entitled, in addition to any accrued amounts, to (i) continuation of his annual base salary for twelve (12) months following the date of the termination of Mr. Freed's employment with the Company (such twelve (12)-month period, the "Freed Severance Period") (provided that, if Mr. Freed is terminated within twelve (12) months of a "change in control" (as such term is defined in the Incentive Plan) that occurs after January 1, 2022, Mr. Freed will receive an amount equal to one (1) times the sum of his base salary and target bonus), (ii) a pro-rata portion of Mr. Freed's annual incentive bonus for the fiscal year in which the terminated, and (iii) continued payment by the Company for the Freed Severance Period or, if earlier, until the date on which Mr. Freed commences employment with and becomes eligible for health care benefits from a new employer, of the premiums associated with group health continuation coverage premiums for Mr. Freed and his dependents under COBRA.